SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ## 2. Configure the SAP Cloud Connector

-The Cloud Connector is an optional on-premise component that is needed to integrate on-demand applications with customer services running in an on-premise system, and is the counterpart of SAP Cloud Platform Connectivity.
+The Cloud Connector is an optional on-premise component that is needed to integrate on-demand applications running in the SAP Cloud Platform with customer services running in an on-premise system, and is the counterpart of SAP Cloud Platform Connectivity.

 In the case of the TechEd exercises, this component has already been installed.